 Suitable disinfectants are also available from the United States Environmental Protection Agency website.
-After the specimen collection, conduct environmental cleaning as per ICEG advice on the interim guidance on Monkeypox for health workers.

 Suitable specimens and specimen collection

 Collect lesion material from persons with suspected mpox with an active lesion or rash.
 Acceptable specimen types include skin lesion swabs, fluid, tissues, crusts or skin biopsy.
 It is recommended at least two swabs from morphologically distinct lesions and/or different anatomical locations are collected.
 Collect material using a dry sterile swab (for example, nylon, polyester, or Dacron) suitable for NAA testing.
 Collect specimens on the tip of the swab, ideally with visible exudate.
 Throat or oropharyngeal swabs are also suitable specimens.
 For patients presenting with proctitis and no visible lesion, insert a swab to sample the anorectal mucosa, avoiding excess faecal contamination as this may affect test performance.